3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/project2_boilerplate/README.md

 # Boilerplate Project 2

-This is boiler plate so there are a couple things you'll need to add, create and change before your project is ready
+This is boilerplate for your Express project, so there are several things you'll need to add, create and change before your project is ready

-1. You'll need to create your project 2 repo and clone or create it locally
+1. You'll need to create your project two repo and clone or create it locally

-2. You'll copy the boilerplate code to your project 2 repo,
+2. You'll copy the boilerplate code to your project two repo,

   Your file structure should look like the following: